awoking/awoking.github.io/README.md

 * I have a fascination with **Junk PC Parts**.
 There's a certain thrill in finding old components and seeing what can be done with them.
 * Recently, I've been diving into **programming**.
 It's a challenging but rewarding field.
-* My coding style, which I affectionately call "Anal Vibe Coding" (a playful term for intense focus or coding in the zone), keeps things interesting!

 ## My Main Rig's Specifications